 Note that if a person contravenes a court order for exclusive possession, is guilty of an offence, and upon conviction is liable to both a fine and imprisonment; the arrest of such a person can take place by a police officer without a warrant.

 Do you have questions about your rights in connection with your matrimonial home?
 We can help.
-Contact us for a free consultation.
+Contact us for a consultation.